padraignix/padraignix.github.io/_posts/quantum-computing/2020-05-09-ibm-quantum-challenge.md

 </a>
 </p>

 <p>Additionally, not that I needed further reinforcement, but this challenge highlighted just how much I don't know in the space.
-While I have a basic Linear Algebra background and a Comp Sci mindset, there were quite a few concepts I did not have enough understanding to apply practically.
+While I have a basic Linear Algebra background and a Comp Sci mindset, while reading some of community's the most efficient approaches to challenge 4 there were quite a few concepts I did not have enough understanding to apply myself.
 These will be topics of further reading in the near future.</p>

 <p>Hopefully you all learned something while reading along with my writeup.
 As always thanks folks, until next time!</p>